kb-dk/solr-and-snippets/corpus_analysis/README.md

 to find poetry in those files.
 Typically a piece of poetry is encoded as [lines within line groups](https://tei-c.org/release/doc/tei-p5-doc/en/html/ref-lg.html).
-More often than not it is embedded in &lt;div> ... &lt;/div>.
+More often than not it is embedded in a &lt;div> ... &lt;/div> element.

 It may look like this in the source

 ```
   <div xml:id="workid68251" decls="#biblid68251">